 と言ったら is used in two kinds of situations.
 It either calls out/talks to a listener, or it talks about a certain situation.
 In both situations, commentary follows.
 The entire situation implies familiarity with the person/situation at hand.
 The commentary/critique/outburst can have a variety of emotions packed into it: anxiety, worry, rebuke, jealousy, pride, resignation, etc. Regardless of the emotion, all this holds together.

 ときたら, on the other hand, brings up some topic as a prerequisite for a comment that follows.
 The comment that follows is deemed to be obvious/natural/absolutely certain.
-There’s no surprise as to what the circumstance is.
-This ‘opinion’ is deeply felt by the speaker, demonstrating that the topic of some significance to the speaker.
+This ‘opinion’ is deeply felt by the speaker, demonstrating that the topic is of some significance to the speaker.
 Although と言ったら can be used to give positive or negative feedback in a familial tone, the same cannot be said of ときたら.
 The difference is that ときたら does not guarantee a tone of familiarity.
 In fact, the more negative the statement, the more visceral, cold line of sight you feel from the speaker.
-It is very easy to belittle someone by using ときたら whereasと言ったら doesn’t go beyond jokingly chastising someone.
+It is very easy to belittle someone by using ときたら whereas と言ったら doesn’t go beyond jokingly chastising someone.

 When it comes down to their appearance, how they’re used, and even to their efficacy being the same, it would not be reasonable to also confuse them.